16 Cutting-Edge Physical Security Technology Trends For 2026

 Â

-In 2025, biometric access control systems are set to become more widely used across industries.
-These systems rely on unique physical characteristics—such as fingerprints, facial recognition, or retinal scans—to grant access to secure areas.
+Biometric access control systems are set to become more widely used across industries.
+These systems rely on unique physical characteristics (fingerprints, facial recognition, or retinal scans) to grant access to secure areas.
 Compared to traditional keycards or PINs, biometric access control provides a higher level of security since biometric traits are much harder to replicate or steal.

 Â